-Element Repository
+Element repository

 Most of test automation scenarios revolve around view elements and their state.
 The view elements are small parts of app's interface, examples of view elements are a button, a list item, a video progress bar, a container.